There may be no American food more iconic than the hamburger.

 We asked tasters to record their impressions of taste, texture, and appearance, and to offer an overall score—a number between 1 and 10—for each burger.
 We also asked each taster to indicate their top three burgers in each round, identifying which burger was best, second-best, and third-best.
 Each taste-test round included at least eight tasters.

 We decided to treat each of the burger categories in a separate article, for ease of browsing.
-This week's write-up includes the results from the first category: vegetable-based veggie burgers.
+This write-up includes the results from the first category: vegetable-based veggie burgers.
 (You can read the review of our favorite black bean burgers here, and the review of the best meat-substitute burgers here.)

 Finally, we've included information about whether or not each product is vegan in the relevant section for our top three picks.